SPONSORSPARTNERS

 This category is open to all football sponsorships so that can be anything to do with clubs (from elite to amateur, local to international), leagues or cup competitions for example.
 Any kind of football sponsorship can be entered regardless of sponsorship designation (eg. title sponsor, category partner), industrial category or focal point (eg. grassroots, naming rights, media activation or endorsement).
 The UKSA team reserves the right to split this category in two by budget/profile if there are sufficient entries to justify this.
 Entrants into this category are also encouraged to enter any other category – including Sport and Grassroots Sport.
 See also Rights Holder Award (19)

-16. ESPORTS or GAMING SPONSORSHIP
+17. ESPORTS or GAMING SPONSORSHIP

 As its name suggests, this category is for brands that have made great use of the fast-emerging gaming category.
 Criteria for success are similar to those in other categories, namely – clear objectives, great execution and proof of business benefits.
 The fast-emerging field of esports is covered, but so is sponsorship of everything from high-end console games to casual gaming.
 Sponsors that have managed to take advantage of emerging technology like VR gaming are also eligible.

-18. VENUE SPONSORSHIP
+19. VENUE SPONSORSHIP

 The category Venue Sponsorship is designed to reward companies that have made greatest use of their assets.
 While media exposure is a useful benefit of naming rights deals, this category requires some evidence of how the rights in question have been activated in different ways.
 The scale of the deal is not necessarily a guarantee of success in this category.
 It is important to show creativity and innovation around assets.
 Examples of Venue Sponsorship deals would be the first direct arena, SSE Arena, The O2, the Emirates Arena Glasgow, etc.

-19. RIGHTS HOLDER AWARD - supported by SportBusiness
+20. RIGHTS HOLDER AWARD

 The purpose of this category is to showcase rights holder organisations that have used their assets to maximise their income streams and provide better and more attractive offerings for potential sponsors and partners.

 UKSA’s judges will look at everything individual rights holders have done to make their platform more appealing to sponsors.
 They will look at new business wins, returning clients, and examples of creativity and innovation.
-Overall, the new awards are an opportunity to shine the spotlight on a broader range of industry work.
+Overall, the awards are an opportunity to shine the spotlight on a broader range of industry work.

 The Arts Rights Holder award might celebrate a cultural venue that has revamped its approach to individual exhibitions, securing a new profile of sponsor.
-The Media Rights Holder category could be a broadcaster, radio station or social media platform that has created innovative branded content opportunities for sponsors.
+A Media Rights Holder category could be a broadcaster, radio station or social media platform that has created innovative branded content opportunities for sponsors.
 In Sports, the winner could be a club that has reorganised its official provider tier and secured important new revenues as a result.
 For guidelines on this category, please click here.

 To support this category, a UKSA Case File looks at ways rights holders can support/improve their offering.
 Click here to read more.
 And also here.

-20. BUSINESS TO BUSINESS SPONSORSHIP
+21. BUSINESS TO BUSINESS SPONSORSHIP

 In this category we are looking for the very best sponsorships which have helped a business organisation or corporate entity reach out to business/public sector/governmental stakeholders businessmen/women and/or high net worth individuals.
 One important point to note is that we are also interested in how the sponsorship has influenced the company's relationship with its employees (greater loyalty, improved productivity, etc.).
 So b2b should not just be thought of as the relationship between the sponsor and third party organisations.
 It is also about internal business benefits.